Frequently Asked Questions

 Are courses set as a subscription with recurring monthly fees?

 No, courses are not a recurring membership.
 You pay a one-time fee.
-There are no hidden costs or paying extra for new lessons, activities or PDFs.
-New activities, lesson plans, and printables are added periodically and are free of charge.
+There are no hidden costs or paying extra.
+And you n e v e r pay extra for newly added activities, lesson plans or printables.

 How long do I have access to eMontessori From The Heart School courses?